vipu18/Image-Descriptions-Generator/README.md

 # AI Image Description Generator 🤖

-This is a Streamlit-based web application that generates AI-powered image descriptions using Salesforce's BLIP image captioning model.
+This Streamlit-based web application generates AI-powered image descriptions using Salesforce's BLIP image captioning model.
 Users can upload images, generate descriptions, and download results in CSV format.

 ## Features
 - Upload multiple images via the sidebar
 - Preview uploaded images in a table format
 - Generate AI-powered descriptions for images
 - Download descriptions as a CSV file
+- No paid API needed and free

 ## Installation